MicrosoftDocs/windows-iotcore-docs/windows-iotcore/secure-your-device/SecureBootAndBitLocker.md

     * `buildimage ProductName test(or)retail`  (this generates new Flash.ffu)
 4. Flash the device with this new Flash.ffu and validate the security features.

-See [SecureSample](https://github.com/ms-iot/iot-adk-addonkit/tree/master/Workspace/Source-arm/Products/SecureSample) as an example of a lockdown dragon board configuration.
+See [SecureSample](https://github.com/ms-iot/iot-adk-addonkit/) as an example of a lockdown dragon board configuration.

-Alternatively, you can generate the security packages in the IoTCore Shell itself, see [adding security packages](https://github.com/ms-iot/iot-adk-addonkit/tree/master/Tools#adding-security-packages) for the details.

 ### Developing with CodeSigning Enforcement Enabled